Computational Technologies for Fashion Recommendation: A Survey: Complementary Fashion Recommendation

 \section{Complementary Fashion Recommendation}

-\textbf{Complementary fashion recommendation} refers to the task of recommending compatible fashion item(s) to match with a given one, which is one of the mainstream research tasks in the field of fashion recommendation.
+\textbf{C}omplementary \textbf{F}ashion \textbf{R}ecommendation (\textbf{CFR}) refers to the task of recommending compatible fashion item(s) to match with a given one, which is one of the mainstream research tasks in the field of fashion recommendation.
 In some papers, this task is also named fashion coordination/coordinates recommendation or mix-and-match recommendation~\cite{iwata2011fashion, gu2017fashion,kang2019complete}.
-The criterion for complementary recommendation is the compatibility between items.
+The criterion for CFR is the compatibility between items.
 In the context of fashion analysis, compatibility measures whether two items in different categories (rarely in the same category) match/complement each other.
-Since compatibility is an abstract concept and difficult to be defined, mainstream complementary fashion recommendation methods try to explore it from a large amount of available item-matching data.
-Such a task is named \textbf{compatibility modeling}, which is exactly the key research problem for complementary recommendation tasks~\cite{vasileva2018learning}, also the main focus in this section of the review.
+Since compatibility is an abstract concept and difficult to be defined, mainstream CFR methods try to explore it from a large amount of available item-matching data.
+Such a task is named \textbf{compatibility modeling}, which is exactly the key research problem for CFR tasks~\cite{vasileva2018learning}, also the main focus in this section of the review.

 In general, a complementary recommendation is made according to the compatibility measurements between items.
 However, in reality, the quality of item matches is subject to the appreciation of people who are choosing or wearing them.
-In other words, personalization could play a role in the complementary recommendation, posing the \textbf{personalized complementary recommendation} task\footnote{In this paper, complementary recommendation without any attributive adjective usually denotes non-personalized complementary recommendation.
-When we talk about the personalized complementary recommendation, ``personalized" will never be omitted.}.
+In other words, personalization could play a role in the CFR, posing the \textbf{P}ersonalized \textbf{C}omplementary \textbf{F}ashion \textbf{R}ecommendation (\textbf{PCFR}).
 It integrates the modeling of both item compatibility and personal preference, therefore is more complicated, and has been relatively less studied so far.
-In this section, we cover more on the non-personalized complementary recommendation since it is one of the basic problems in fashion tasks and lays the foundation for many other high-level fashion recommendation tasks.
-For personalized complementary recommendation, we make brief reviews and discussions.
+In this section, we cover more on the non-personalized CFR since it is one of the basic problems in fashion tasks and lays the foundation for many other high-level fashion recommendation tasks.
+For PCFR, we make brief reviews and discussions.